boxyoman/tinz/site/docs/reference/board.md

 #The Board
 ##Block Diagram
-Below is a general block diagram of the board, and how data flows.
+Below is a general block diagram of the board; it shows how data flows.

 ![Block Diagram](https://raw.githubusercontent.com/boxyoman/tinz/master/block/tinz-block-design.dot.png)